AthiraSreenath/AthiraSreenath/README.md

 ### Hi there 👋

 I am a Data Scientist who
-- loves to solve complex problems in diverse domains
+- loves to solve real world problems in diverse domains
 - plays with all kinds of data - structured and unstructured
 - is a student who's taking small steps each day in the huge exciting world of AI